ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 ```

 `elsif`/`else`-clauses can be omitted.
 Each `then` as well.
-But there are some finer requirements concerning @then@.
+But there are some finer requirements concerning `then`.
 For this kind of thing, looking at some examples is the best way to understand.
 Here only thing I'd say is that the below codes are valid.